Trials and judicial hearings following the Egyptian revolution of 2011: Anas el-Fiqqi

-Ahmed ElMaghraby
+Ahmed el-Maghraby

-In February 2011 ElMaghraby was accused of wasting public money and seizing state land following a cabinet purge by then President Hosni Mubarak.
+In February 2011 El Maghrabi was accused of spending public money and seizing state land following a cabinet purge by then President Hosni Mubarak.

 Zoheir Garana

 On March 6 the Egyptian daily newspaper Alwafd reported that the Prosecutor General of Egypt referred Zoheir Garana, the tourism minister in Mubarak's regime, to a Cairo criminal court on suspicions of embezzlement and profiteering.
 Garana was accused of misusing public funds amounting to E£51 million.
 It is noteworthy that Garana was arrested and placed on remand more than a week before the court referral order was issued by the Prosecutor General.
 Garana has not formally been put on trial, but rather detained in Tora Prison on suspicions concerning the scapegoating of officials, differential or preferential justice.
 As with many of those charged in the aftermath of the Egyptian Revolution, Garana's decisions and actions were seen as compliant with the policies set by the government in which he served.
 The E£51 million Garana is accused of misusing refers to the sale of a five million square meter piece of land in Ein el-Sokhna.
 Mr. Garana sealed the deal in accordance to a presidential decree made on July 4, 2005, where the price was $1 per meter.
 It is claimed that Garana allotted pieces of land at a low price to a company he owns, "Royal".